ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_manage_logging_config/README.md

 The default for Manage logging configuration is to use IBM Cloud Object Storage as persistent storage for Manage logging.
 You can run `cos` role to provision an IBM Cloud Object Storage or you can provide existing IBM Cloud Object Storage information to use it as storage for Manage application logs.

-Although, you can optionally define AWS S3 storage system.
+Although, you can optionally define AWS S3 storage system (aws support under development).

 Role Variables
 --------------